 - (a.)
 The purpose of this ordinance is to provide a legal framework for the residents of the Town of Damariscotta to protect the historic, architectural and cultural heritage of significant areas, landmarks and sites in Damariscotta, while accepting as appropriate new construction that is compatible.
 The intent of the ordinance is to safeguard, in the face of intensified growth pressures, the structures and areas that give beauty and pleasure to residents, attract visitors and new residents, give the Town its distinctive character, and educate the community about its past.
 Once destroyed, historic architecture, areas, sites, and scenic resources cannot be replaced.
 In particular, a significant number of properties in the National Register Listed Historic District of Damariscotta have a collective historical significance and impact on the overall visual appearance of the town that requires protection under this local ordinance. - (b.)
-The intent of this ordinance is to ensure that the alteration, enlargement, construction, demolition or replacement of properties are carried out in a manner that is compatible with and maintains the essential character of the properties and the overall character of the Damariscotta Historic District as it exists as of the date of enactment of this ordinance or as it may be revised pursuant to the provisions of this ordinance, and to encourage historic preservation throughout the town.
-The Damariscotta Historic District established by this ordinance is coterminous with the areas identified by the National Register of Historic Places nomination of 2012, and as shown in the town tax map (see: §107-15 of this ordinance). - (c.)
-Each property in the Historic District is recognized as a physical record of its time, place and use.
-Changes that create a false sense of historical development shallshould not be undertaken.
+The intent of this ordinance is to ensure that the alteration, enlargement, construction, demolition or replacement of properties are carried out in a manner that is compatible with and maintains the essential character of the properties and the overall character of the Main StreetDamariscotta Historic District as it exists as of the date of enactment of this ordinance or as it may be revised pursuant to the provisions of this ordinance, and to encourage historic preservation throughout the town.
+The Main StreetDamariscotta Historic District established by this ordinance is coterminous with the areas identified by the National Register of Historic Places nomination of 2012, and as shown in the town tax map (see: §107-15 of this ordinance). - (c.)
+Each property in the Main Street Historic District is recognized as a physical record of its time, place and use.
+Changes that create a false sense of historical development should not be undertaken.
 As a result, this Ordinance is designed to assist property owners in working with the Town to maintain the architectural integrity of its historic resources.
 For example, the Ordinance seeks to: - (1.)
-Protect, preserve and enhance the exterior appearance and architectural features of studies will in the Histoic Datitional interior and architectural features of studies will in the Histoic Datitional interior and architectural features of studies will in the Histoic Datitional interior and architectural features of studies will in the Histoic Datitional interior and architectural features of studies will in the Histoic Datitional interior and architectural features of studies will in the Histoic Datitional interior and architectural features of studies will in the Histoic Datitional interior and architectural features of studies will be a studies will be a studies with the Histoic Datitional interior and architectural features of studies will be a studies with the Histoic Datition and the Histoic Datitio
+Protect, preserve and enhance the exterior appearance and architectural features of stutues with the Viri Stock Histoic District the instance that it is the control of the control o

 - (2.)
-Encourage consideration of alternatives to the demolition or removal of designated historic properties, sites, landmarks and significant historic structures within the Historic District or as otherwise designated in this ordinance. - (3.)
+Encourage consideration of alternatives to the demolition or removal of designated historic properties, sites, landmarks and significant historic structures within the Main Street Historic District or as otherwise designated in this ordinance. - (3.)
 Preserve, protect and enhance the essential architectural character and appearance of designated districts by protecting relationships of groups of buildings or structures. - (4.)
-Accept new buildings and structures in designated districts that do not displace historic structures or sites, and that are designed and built in a manner which is compatible with the character and appearance of the district. - (5.)
+Accept new buildings and structures in the Main Street Historic District designated districts that do not displace historic structures or sites, and that are designed and built in a manner which is compatible with the character and appearance of the district. - (5.)
 Promote the educational, cultural, economic and general welfare of the people of the Town of Damariscotta.